Max Fried: 2021: Silver Slugger and Gold Glove Awards, All-MLB Second Team, World Series Champion

 Fried also won the 2021 NL Silver Slugger Award for pitchers.
 The award was given to the top offensive player at pitcher in the NL, as determined by a vote by the manager and three coaches of each MLB team (and no manager/coach can vote for a player on his own team).
 Fried became the third MLB pitcher in history to win both the Silver Slugger Award and the Gold Glove Award in the same season, joining Mike Hampton (2003) and Zack Greinke (2019).
 Fried was the final recipient of the Silver Slugger Award for pitchers, as the National League permanently implemented the designated hitter in 2022.

-He was named a starter on the 2021 All-MLB Second Team, earning his second consecutive All-MLB selection.
+He was named a starter on the 2021 All-MLB Second Team, his second consecutive All-MLB selection.
 Through 2021, of the Braves career leaders, Fried was second in win–loss percentage (.690; behind Russ Ortiz and ahead of Greg Maddux).